MicrosoftDocs/power-platform/power-platform/admin/dataverse-privacy-dsr-guide.md

 ### Rectify
 If a data subject asks you to rectify the personal data that resides in your organization's data, you and your organization must determine whether it's appropriate to honor the request.
 Rectifying data may include editing, redacting, or removing personal data from a document or other type of item.

 You can use Microsoft Entra to manage the identities (personal data) of your users within Dataverse.
 Enterprise customers can manage DSR rectify requests by using the limited editing features within a given Microsoft service.
-As a data processor, Microsoft does not offer the ability to correct system-generated logs, because they reflect factual activities and constitute a historical record of events within Microsoft services.
+As a data processor, Microsoft doesn't offer the ability to correct system-generated logs, because they reflect factual activities and constitute a historical record of events within Microsoft services.

 Once a user row is deleted from Microsoft Entra ID, System Administrators can then remove any remaining personal data related to that user (such as custom attributes) from all the environments.